chauff/cse1500-web-transcripts/README.md

-# Web-Teaching
+# Web and Database Technology (CSE1500)

-Overview of resources, notes and ideas for the upcoming 2018/19 edition of the [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438).
-This overview focuses solely on the Web programming part of the course (8 out of 15 lectures).
+Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here. **This overview focuses solely on the Web programming part of the course (first 8 out of 15 lectures).**

 ## Required/recommended tools and frameworks